billhuang56/job-miner/README.md

 Elasticsearch was set up as a cluster on three EC2 instances.

 #### Speed Tests
 The first test was done using PostgreSQL's '''CONTAINS''' query against Elasticsearch's '''MATCH''' query, when querying 5 randomly selected tags 2000 times.
-98% of the PostgreSQL results was empty due to the limitation that '''CONTAINS''' query only returns posting that contain all the input tags.
+98% of the PostgreSQL results was empty due to the limitation that '''CONTAINS''' query only returns postings that contain all the input tags.

 The second test was done using PostgreSQL's '''ANY''' query against Elasticsearch's '''MATCH''' query.
 PostgreSQL is then marginally faster than Elasticsearch but there was no optimal approach to rank the query results.